iQuarc/DataLocalization/README.md

 iQuarc.DataLocalization
 ==========
-Data Localization is a helper library for Linq based data access frameworks that allows easy writing queries for retrieving localized data.
+Data Localization is a helper library for Linq based data access frameworks (Such as Entity Framework 6, Entity Framework Core, Linq2SQL, nHibernate, and others) that allows easy writing queries for retrieving localized data.

 Overview
 -----------